intel-secl/sample-sgx-attestation/README.md

 The project demonstrates several fundamental usages of Intel(R) Software Guard Extensions (Intel(R) SGX) SDK:

-- Initializing and destroying a SGX enclave
+- Initializing and destroying a SGX enclave hosted in an attestedApp.
-- Generate a Quote inside the enclave
-- Creating a public/private key pair inside the enclave and including the hash of public key in the SGX quote
+- Generate a signed SGX Report and public/private key pair inside the enclave.
+Add the hash of public key in the signed report.
+- Generate a quote using SCS with Intel DCAP APIs.
-- Verify the SGX quote using SGX Quote Verification Service (SQVS)
+- Verify the SGX quote using SGX Quote Verification Service (SQVS) by a separate attestingApp
+- Verify that the quote complies with a user-defined quote policy by the attestingApp.
-- Provision a Symmetric Wrapping Key (SWK)
+- Generate a Symmetric Wrapping Key (SWK) in the attestingApp, wrap it with enclave's public key and share it with the enclave.
-- Provision a Secret wrapped by SWK.
+- Exchange encrypted secrets between the attestingApp and the enclave using the SWK.

 --------------------------------------------------------------------------------